 I’m sure that without too much effort, I could write a book of stories about all the misadventures I’ve had with cars in my lifetime.
 Cars that have broken down at inconvenient times and places.
 That used-car salesman who swindled me.
 Mechanics who couldn’t diagnose a simple problem after weeks of trying and many hundreds of dollars spent.
 Accidents.
 Wrong turns.
 Break-ins.
 Traffic jams.
 Leaky roofs.
 Road rage.
 Running out of gas.
 Parking tickets.
 Getting towed.
 Car payments and insurance so high I could barely pay my rent.
-The time, a few years ago, when I got hit by a car while walking across a city street—because a driver was playing with his cell phone instead of watching the traffic light.
+The time I got hit by a car while walking across a city street because a driver was playing with his cell phone instead of watching the traffic light.
 Or the time, when I was living in Texas, that I urgently needed to conduct a transaction at the bank after the main lobby had closed.
 The drive-through teller window was open late, but I didn’t have a car at the time.
 I walked up to the window and the teller yelled at me, insisting that it would be an egregious violation of bank policy to serve a pedestrian.

 I think just about everyone who has driven a car for more than a couple of years has plenty of stories like these—stories about cars that get our blood boiling.
 Stories that almost make us say, “Forget it, I’m getting rid of my car.”
 Almost.
 But despite the fact that the costs of cars, gasoline, insurance, and maintenance are on the rise, despite decreasing gas mileage and increased pollution, despite every frustration they’ve ever caused, the vast majority of us would no sooner part with our cars than quit our jobs.
 We hate them and yet we love them, because we need them.